yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 And that "complexity" is what we're looking to measure.

-Now imagine I gave you a task to try and find a pattern in the following 2 different images.
+Imagine I gave you a task to try and find a pattern in the following 2 different images.
 The task is "done" when you either find a pattern or decide you can't come up with one.

-Which would take your brain more time to conclude - A or B?
+Which would take your brain _more_ time to conclude - A or B?

 | A | B |
 | :-: | :-: |